 Day - 07 Kithulgala / Yala (No cycling on this day)

-Or else a nature walk or a nature ride with cycles can be arranged before leaving to Yala.
+After Breakfast you can either leave for white water rafting in shallow waters or else take a nature walk or a nature ride before leaving to Yala.

 Proceed to Yala en route Lunch.